 Life insurance is not something many like to think about… but if you have dependents who rely on you for financial support, then life insurance is really about protecting them in case something happens to you.

-We have a lot of people ask us about life insurance, so we asked our team of specialists to give us the cliff’s notes on the essentials of life insurance… this is what they said:
+We have a lot of people asking us about life insurance, so we asked our team of specialists to give us the cliff’s notes on the essentials of life insurance… this is what they said:

 Life insurance is not the same as mortgage insurance purchased through your lender when you bought a home.
-The bank only covers the balance owing on a mortgage if something happens.
+The bank only covers the balance owed on a mortgage if something happens.
 But your mortgage isn’t the only expense your family will have to take care of if you pass away – there are cars, college education, food, medical expenses, funeral cost – the list goes on.
 Life insurance purchased through a life insurance advisor can cover those for you.

 When it comes to life insurance, you have two choices: term life insurance and permanent life insurance.
 Both are great choices that protect you and your family, but each has different features.
 Deciding what’s right for you depends on what you need.